raphaelm/instantgallery/README.md

     Runtime options:
       -y                    Say yes to everything.
       -s                    Skips the generation of thumbnails and similar things.
-                            THIS EXISTS FOR DEBUGGUNG.
+                            THIS EXISTS FOR DEBUGGING.
 Use this only if you're aware of what you're doing.